Sport in the Isle of Man: International sport

 The Isle of Man hosted the IV Commonwealth Youth Games in September 2011.
 The island started the Island Games in 1985 and hosted them once again in 2001.
 The most notable international event held on the Isle of Man is the Isle of Man TT motorcycle races, held annually in June.
 Rower Sidney Swann and cyclist Peter Kennaugh are the only islanders to have won Olympic Games gold medals, while polo player Frederick Agnew Gill won a bronze medal in 1900 and cyclist Mark Cavendish won a silver in 2016.
 In the Olympic Games, Manx athletes may compete in Team GB.

 Cricket

 The Isle of Man Cricket Association broke their affiliation with the Lancashire Cricket Board in 2004 to become affiliate members of the International Cricket Council and compete as a national team in their own right.
 The Isle of Man cricket team competed in their first official ICC competitions in 2005.

 Cycling

 The Manx Trophy cycling event is held annually.
-The Isle of Man boasts a very strong showing in the world of cycling, with several high-profile names and many talented up-and-coming young riders.
+The Isle of Man is represented in international cycling by a number of professional riders.